 “Agree.
 So that way, the kids can have their very own dedicated bathroom” I said, imagining a world of convenience.

-“You’re so smart, Honey” I thought I heard her respond, but she often reminds me of my selective hearing…
+“You’re so smart, Honey,” I thought I heard her respond, but she often reminds me of my selective hearing…

 Square footage?
-Well certainly it’d have to be at least 75% more than what we had.
-After all, you’ve gotta have space to hide all the new baby stuff, and then the kid stuff, and the parent’s stuff they don’t the kids to play with stuff.
+Well, certainly it’d have to be at least 75% more than what we had.
+After all, you’ve got to have space to hide all the new baby stuff, and then the kid stuff, and the parent’s stuff-they-don’t-let-the-kids-play-with stuff.

 Who knew Nike made carpet padding?
 Perfect for a sports viewing room.
-After our walk-through, we took our agent’s advice and wrote a heartfelt letter to the owners, sincerely asking them to pick our offer.
-Letters are powerful, by the way fine readers.
-Ours seemingly did the trick…
+After our walk-through, we took our agent’s advice and wrote a heartfelt letter to the owners, sincerely asking them to choose us.
+Letters are powerful, by the way.
+Ours seemingly did the trick.

-- Lower up-front cost.
+- Lower upfront cost.
 Shocker!
-The money you’re not putting into a down payment and mortgage payments can instead go towards paying off student loans, silly new car payments, or long term investments (like stocks or real estate)
+The money you’re not putting into a down payment and mortgage payments can instead go towards paying off student loans, silly new car payments, or long-term investments (like stocks or real estate)

 - Lower taxes and insurance.
-Novice home buyers tend to focus on the list price of the home, but fail to account for the sorta-hidden costs such as higher property taxes, higher hazard insurance costs, and higher mortgage insurance.
+Novice home buyers tend to focus on the list price of the home, but fail to account for the sorta-hidden costs, such as higher property taxes, higher hazard insurance costs, and higher mortgage insurance.

 - Lower cost to heat, cool, and power.
-Especially when you compare single story homes with two stories and up.
+Especially when you compare single-story homes with two stories and up.
 You can easily double the monthly utility bills when jumping from 1,500 to 4,000 square feet.
 OUCH.

 - Less house to clean and maintain = More time to play with toddler blocks and write blog posts (and THEN do dishes, take out the garbage, etc.)